zainsadaqat/graphql/GraphQL-by-Laith-Harb.md

 # GraphQL

 - GraphQL is a query language that gives client the power to ask for what exactly they need
-- GraphQL prevents Over Fetching
+- GraphQL prevents Over Fetching and Under Fetching